ToolShedTested

 #1: Ryobi PBLCS300B ONE+ HP -- Best Overall for Beginners

-This is the saw we recommend to every first-time buyer who asks.
-At $89 bare, it leaves room in the budget for a real blade (Diablo D0724X, $25) and PPE.
+This is the saw we recommend to every first-time buyer who asks. at the current retailer price bare, it leaves room in the budget for a real blade (Diablo D0724X, $25) and PPE.
 The brushless ONE+ HP motor puts it in the same performance tier as saws costing twice as much.
 More importantly for a beginner, it has an electric brake that stops the blade in under 2 seconds when you release the trigger.

 The LED work light sits right above the blade and illuminates the cutline, which is the single biggest visibility upgrade over the Harbor Freight and Craftsman saws most people start with.
 The 7-1/4" full-depth cut capacity means no lumber size will embarrass it.
 And the ONE+ battery platform covers 200+ tools, so the first battery purchase pays off across every Ryobi tool a homeowner adds after this.